dremio-hub/dremio-flight-connector/README.md

 ## Configuration

+### Enable Flight

+* the property `-Ddremio.flight.enable=true` *MUST* be set to enable flight
+* the property `-Ddremio.flight.parallel.enable=true` *MUST* be set on all executors to enable parallel flight

+### Parallel Flight
+The parallel flight stream is now working in Dremio.
+However this requires a patched dremio-oss to work correctly.
+This allows executors to stream results directly to the python/spark connector in parallel.
+See: [Spark Connector](https://github.com/rymurr/flight-spark-source).
+This results in an approximate linear performance increase over serial Flight (with properly configured parallelization)

 ### SSL
 * ensure you have ssl set up in your `dremio.conf`.
 This plugin currently uses the same certificates as the webserver.
 * set property `-Ddremio.flight.use-ssl=true`